Rusty Cooley

-Rusty Cooley (born April 27, 1970) is an American guitarist, known for his highly refined guitar technique.
-He is regarded as one of the fastest guitarists in the United States and a master of the shredding technique of guitar.
-Guitar Player magazine called him "the leading light of the post-Malmsteen shred-volution."
+Rusty Cooley (born April 27, 1970) is an American guitarist and guitar teacher.
+He is known for his shredding.

-Early life
+Career

+Beginnings

-Cooley received his first equipment (a Peavey T27 guitar and a Peavey Decade amp) on his fifteenth birthday.
-From that day on he immersed himself in music, practicing upwards of four hours a day.
-He took guitar lessons for a while but became dissatisfied with local guitar instructors and decided to become self-taught.
-He relied on instructional books and videos like Doug Marks's Metal Method, Ted Greene's Chord Chemistry and Modern Chord Progressions books, REH instructional videos, and Robben Ford's instructional DVDs.
+Cooley received his first guitar, a Peavey T27, and amplifier, a Peavey Decade, for his fifteenth birthday.
+He initially took guitar lessons but later became dissatisfied with local instructors and opted to teach himself.
+To develop his skills, he utilized various instructional resources, including Doug Marks's Metal Method, Ted Greene's Chord Chemistry and Modern Chord Progressions, REH instructional videos, and Robben Ford's instructional DVDs.

 His early musical influences were guitarists Randy Rhoads, Yngwie Malmsteen, Steve Vai, Paul Gilbert, Vinnie Moore and Tony MacAlpine.

-After only three years of playing, he became a guitar teacher at the music store where he had purchased his first guitar.

-After high school Cooley went to the local college and studied music theory.
+After only three years of playing the guitar, he became a guitar teacher at the music store where he had purchased his first guitar.
+Having finished high school, Cooley went to the local college and studied music theory.

-Solo work
+Solo career

-Cooley was unsatisfied with local musicians and began to work on solo music in early 1996.
-He began playing seven-string guitars exclusively at this time.
+Cooley became dissatisfied with working with local musicians.
+He began to create solo music in early 1996.
+Around this time, he switched to using only seven-string guitars.

 His debut solo album was the self-titled Rusty Cooley, released in 2003 by Lion Music.
-It consists of 12 tracks, one of which, "Under the Influence", was released as a video as well.
-The album featured Cooley on guitar, Brent Marches on bass, Eric Sands on fretless bass, and Bobby Williamson on keyboards.
+It consisted of 12 tracks, one of which, "Under the Influence", was released alongside a music video.
+The album featured Cooley on guitar, Brent Marches on bass, Eric Sands on fretless bass, and Bobby Williamson on keyboard.
 Music was by Cooley, Marches, and Kelly Carpenter; Carpenter also wrote the lyrics for, and handled the vocals on, the vocal versions of "Dominion" and "The Machine".
 Programming was done by Cooley and Williamson, while guitar engineering was done by Sands.
-Cooley also was in charge of production.
+Cooley also was in charge of the production.